proplot-dev/proplot/docs/configuration.rst

 Finally, the ``geoaxes``, ``land``, ``ocean``, ``rivers``, ``lakes``, ``borders``, and ``innerborders`` categories control various `~proplot.axes.GeoAxes` settings.
-These are used when the boolean toggles for the corresponding :ref:`quick settings <rc_quick>` are turned on.
+These are used when the corresponding boolean toggles are turned on.

 .. include:: _static/rctable.rst